 Have you been putting off medical care this year out of concern about COVID-19?
 We asked a triple board-certified physician to share his best advice—and info about a new digital resource called My Health Can't Wait—for how to ensure you aren't putting your health at risk by waiting to schedule healthcare visits.

 Surprising new research suggests that people younger than 50 are getting diagnosed with the disease at record rates.
-For National Cancer Prevention Month, find out how to protect yourself—no matter what your age.
+For National Cancer Research Month, find out how to protect yourself—no matter your age.

 A new report from the American Cancer Society sheds light on declining death rates from cancer—especially lung cancer.
 We asked an expert on the disease to break down the data, and share what's to come in better detecting and preventing it.